-The task of chunking is to find all types of nonrecursive phrases in a sentence.
-For example, a text chunker segments the sentence "He reckons the current account deficit will narrow to only 1.8 billion in September" into the following,
+The task of chunking is to find non-recursive phrases in a sentence.
+For example, a chunker segments the sentence "He reckons the current account deficit will narrow to only 1.8 billion in September" into the following,

-[NP He] [VP reckons] [NP the current account deficit] [VP will narrow] [PP to] [NP only 1.8 billion] [PP in] [NP September].
+[NP He] [VP reckons] [NP the current account deficit] [VP will narrow] [PP to] [NP only 1.8 billion] [PP in] [NP September] .

 We can regard chunking as a tagging task by converting chunks into tags on tokens.
 There are several ways of representing text chunks (Sang and Veenstra, 1999).
-We tested the Start/End representation in addition to the popular IOB2 representation because local classifiers can have fine-grained infor-
+We tested the Start/End representation in addition to the popular IOB2 representation since local classifiers can have fine-grained information on the neighboring tags in the Start/End representation.